tomcritchlow/tomcritchlow.github.io/_posts/2019-06-27-frameworks.md

 We’ve shown that we want to make our own frameworks, they should be true and they should often be simple categorizations.
 Now, I want to show you how co-creating them with clients is the ultimate key to allowing them to be socialized, adopted, referenced and ultimately drive change in an organization sometimes for years to come.

-This is the IKEA effect - the idea that you’re much more invested in cheap furniture that you built with your own hands than fancy furniture that comes pre-assembled[^ikea]{% include tufte-sn.html id="ikea" content="" %}.
+This is the IKEA effect - the idea that you’re much more invested in cheap furniture that you built with your own hands than fancy furniture that comes pre-assembled[^ikea].

 [^ikea]: This is a real thing by the way - look it up: [the IKEA effect](https://en.wikipedia.org/wiki/IKEA_effect)